 - During episodes of hypoglycemia [see WARNINGS AND PRECAUTIONS].

-- In patients with hypersensitivity to SOLIQUA 100/33, either of the active drug substances (insulin glargine or lixisenatide), or any of its excipients.
+- In patients with serious hypersensitivity to insulin glargine, lixisenatide, or any of the excipients in SOLIQUA 100/33.
 Hypersensitivity reactions including anaphylaxis have occurred with both lixisenatide and insulin glargine [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].